human-again/invictus-prototype/MCP_SETUP.md

 # MCP Server Configuration Guide

-This guide explains how to set up Model Context Protocol (MCP) servers for Render and GitHub integration in Cursor.
+This guide explains how to set up Model Context Protocol (MCP) servers for Railway and GitHub integration in Cursor.

 ## Overview

-MCP servers allow Cursor to interact with external services like Render (for real-time log monitoring) and GitHub (for repository management and debugging).
+MCP servers allow Cursor to interact with external services like Railway (for deployment management) and GitHub (for repository management and debugging).

 ## Prerequisites

 - Cursor IDE installed
-- Render account with API access
+- Railway account with API access (optional)
 - GitHub account with appropriate permissions

 ## Configuration Location